BasicAcid/zmk-config/Readme.md

   See for keyfile:
   https://github.com/zmkfirmware/zmk/issues/177#issuecomment-1537504541

-- An orgmode file is used to produce the keymap.corne file, it's easier to align tables this way.
+- An orgmode file is used to produce the keymap, it's easier to align tables this way.